iArcanic/iss-cw/docs/report/iss-report.md

     return
 ```

 Registration also performs two factor authentication, the below code generates a 2FA code, sends it to the provided phone number (simulated by displaying it on the console), prompts the user to enter the code, and verifies it against the generated code.
-This ensures an additional later of security during user registration.
+This ensures an additional layer of security during user registration.

 ```python
 two_factor_code = generate_2fa_code()